 Can an apprentice re-sit their EPA?

-If an apprentice fails all or part of their End Point Assessment they are able to resubmit for testing on a further two occasions.
+If an apprentice fails all or part of their End Point Assessment they are able to resubmit for testing.
 Re-sits should usually only be arranged after extra training and are chargeable.
 Exact fees vary from one apprenticeship to another due to the differing type of tests involved.

 How much does End Point Assessment cost?

 The cost of an EPA is determined by a number of factors, including: